tuytoosh/simple-admin/README.md

 # simple-admin
-a admin package just for test
+a admin package only(and only and only) for test and learning :)

-require `tuytoosh/siimple-admin' in your command prompt to install